 1. Planning the Trip

-When traveling with kids, you need to take a bit more time planning each trip detail.
+When traveling with kids, you should take more time planning each trip detail.
 Plan your trips differently than you do when traveling without them.
-It may sound like a simple suggestion, but in reality, it is one of the most important parts of planning to travel with kids.
+It may sound like a simple suggestion, but it is one of the most important parts of planning to travel with kids.

 When you plan the trip, make sure to leave room for spontaneity and a change of plans along the way.
 It's always better to be prepared, but travel is all about being adaptable too.
 Build downtime into your itinerary so that you have some lazy mornings to sleep in or afternoons where you can spend poolside.